nleanba/typst-marginalia/lib.typ

   /// - ```typc auto```: ```typc true``` if numbered, ```typc "avoid"``` otherwise.
   /// -> boolean | auto | "avoid" | "ignore"
   shift: auto,
-  /// Whether to align the baselines or not.
-  /// - If ```typc false```, the top of the note is aligned with the main-text baseline.
-  /// -> boolean
-  align-baseline: true,
   /// -> content
   body
 ) = {